TunmiseAyeni/meals_app/README.md

 # meals_app

-A Simple Meals App using flutter.
+A Simple Meals App that displays ingredients, steps and filters meals.